NBISweden/workshop-reproducible-research/pages/jupyter/jupyter-3-magics.md

 > **Tip** <br>
 > You can capture the output of some magics directly like this: `my_dir = %pwd`.

-The `%%script` magic is used for specifying a program (bash, perl, ruby, ..) with which to run the code (similar to a shebang).
+The `%%script` magic is used for specifying a program (Bash, Perl, Ruby, ..) with which to run the code (similar to a shebang).
 For some languages it's possible to use these shortcuts: